Nursing

 - Showcases both your skills and experience

-- Ideal if you have some experience or are returning to work
+- Ideal if you have a bit of experience or are returning to work

-The best option for a nursing CV would be the reverse-chronological format.
+In conclusion, the best option for a nursing CV would be the reverse-chronological format.
 This helps the recruiter see your upward career progression.
-If you started as a trainee in a given health organisation, and then moved up the career ladder to become a fully qualified nurse, your potential employer will be able to track your progression and assess your qualifications more quickly.
+If you started as a trainee in a particular health organisation, and then moved up the career ladder to become a fully qualified nurse, your potential employer will be able to track your progression and assess your qualifications more quickly.

 Add Contact heading